This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 (8) The University requires all University staff to:

-- be individually responsible and accountable for their own awareness of, and compliance with, applicable laws and policies;
+- be individually responsible and accountable for their own awareness of, and compliance with, applicable laws, mandatory training and policy documents

-- embed compliance obligations in University policies, processes, procedures, and practices for managing relationships with external and internal stakeholders; and
+- embed regularatory compliance obligations in University mandatory training, policy documents, processes, and practices for managing relationships with external and internal stakeholders and

 - report and manage Compliance Incidents through the University's Compliance Incident Reporting Register.

-(9) The University maintains a Compliance Incident Reporting Register where the disclosure, investigation and management of potential and actual breaches of law, University policy and University procedure are recorded, monitored and reported.
+(9) The University maintains a Compliance Incident Reporting Register where the disclosure, investigation and management of potential and actual breaches of law, University policy and University procedure are reported, recorded, managed and corrected.

 (10) The University additionally requires staff in the Compliance Network to: